bweston6/pi-remote/README.md

 	The variable names themselves don't matter, but you will call them later via the webpage.
 Ensure that they are assigned as strings and not as hex like in the file.

-### Modifying the Remote Webpage
+### Modifying the TV-Remote Webpage
-There is no super simple way of making your own remote page but it is pretty easy to get a hang of how flask works and replace the buttons with your own.
+There is no super simple way of making your own TV-remote page but it is pretty easy to get a hang of how flask works and replace the buttons with your own.

 Start by looking at `server.py`: